tdilauro/Simplified-wiki/One-Click-Digital.md

 ## Fulfillment:
 First, you make a call to get all checkouts for the patron.
 The response has checkout metadata, including fulfillment urls.
 These urls must be called to obtain time-sensitive download/stream links to actual ebook or eaudio files.
+The download urls expire in about 15 minutes.
 For some eaudio books, there can also be a "downloadUrl" property on the checkout, which allows you to download a zip file containing all audio files for the book.

 EBooks are all protected with Adobe DRM, so the download link gets an ASCM (Adobe Content Server Message) file.
 The acsm file is essentially a "token" file that contains all the necessary information for Adobe Digital Editions to open an ebook.